node-red/cookbook.nodered.org/mqtt/tls-connect-to-broker.md

 ## Forces use of modern version of TLS to avoid security issues
 tls_version tlsv1.2

-## Forces ALL CLIENTs to provide a valid certificate - change the node config to allow this from NR
+## Forces ALL CLIENTs using this port to provide a valid certificate - change the node config to allow this from NR
 #require_certificate true
 ~~~
 {: .shell}